Devadhaarini/JAVA_DS_Module-6/Ex5-Count Inversions in an Array.md

 ```
 /*
 Program toto Count the number of inversions in an array where inversion is defined as: arr[i] > arr[j] and i < j
-Developed by: Nandakesore J
+Developed by: Devadhaarini D
-RegisterNumber: 212223240103
+RegisterNumber: 212223230040
 import java.util.Scanner;

 public class CountInversions {